PocketMaru/BasicBusinessIOS/README.md

 Long term
 - Integrations (payments, accounting exports) as optional adapters.
 - Team/role support and server-backed sync as a clearly separated opt‑in feature.

-## Troubleshooting & Notes

-- Build issues: check your Xcode version and Swift toolchain.
-Clean build folder (Shift+Cmd+K) if necessary.
-- Persistence debugging: JSON files live in the app sandbox — you can inspect them via the simulator’s file system or the device backup.
-- If you change domain schemas, add a migration path and tests to ensure old JSON files can be loaded safely.

-## License

-Choose and add an explicit license file (e.g., MIT, Apache‑2.0).
-I can add a LICENSE file for you if you tell me which license to use.

 ## Contact